-USDA-Certified Organic, Global Organic Textile Standard (GOTS),
+USDA-Certified Organic, Global Organic Textile Standard (GOTS), Organic Content Standard (OCS),

 Oeko-Tex 100, and Bluesign.

 Fleece is best known for all its lightweight polyester glory and is recognized for its insulating prowess meant to mimic wool.
 When washed, however, a fleece jacket can shed up to 250,000 synthetic fibers, winding up in our waterways.
 (The Guardian, 2017)